czhang03/sGKCT/algorithm.md

 since a dead expression cannot have the same semantics as a live expression.

-Also we will immediately return the result of `is_both_dead e f` when it is found, because `is_both_dead e f` is only called when a discrepancy between the transition of `e` and `f` has been found, thus
+Also we will immediately return the result of `is_both_dead e f` when it is found, i.e. the `return` keyword will trigger the termination of `equiv` function.
+This approach is valid because `is_both_dead e f` is only called when a discrepancy between the transition of `e` and `f` has been found, thus
 - If both `e` and `f` is dead, all their predecessor is dead, hence equivalent.
     Thus, we don't need to check their predecessors.